onebytellc/development-practices/README.md

 - Avoid using application’s native font.
 Try using custom style-sheet on all platforms(Android/IOS/React).
 Coordinate with Design department

 ## Crash Analytics

-## Unique email

-- All builds and their updates should be sent to qaonebyte@gmail.com with the subject “Project Name : iOS / Android / React : version”